natszp/dw_Matrix/README.md

 # dw_Matrix
 The Matrix Project - DataWorhshop

-Introduction to simple models and machine laerning based on data on men shoes prices.
+First Challenge - Introduction to simple models and fundamentals of machine laerning based on men shoes prices data from data.world.

 Python libraries in use:
 - numpy